inetd.conf - Internet servers database

 For RPC services, the field consists of the string rpc followed by a '/' (slash) and either a '*' (asterisk), one or more nettypes, one or more netids, or a combination of nettypes and netids.
 Whatever the value, it is first treated as a nettype.
 If it is not a valid nettype, then it is treated as a netid.
 For example, rpc/* for an RPC service using all the transports supported by the system (the list can be found in the /etc/netconfig file), equivalent to saying rpc/visible rpc/ticots for an RPC service using the Connection-Oriented Transport Service.

 This field has values wait or nowait.
 This entry specifies whether the server that is invoked by inetd will take over the listening socket associated with the service, and whether once launched, inetd will wait for that server to exit, if ever, before it resumes listening for new service requests.
-The wait-status for datagram servers must be set to wait, as they are always invoked with the original datagram socket that will participate in delivering the service bound to the specified service.
+The wait-status for datagram servers must be set to wait, as they are always invoked with the orginal datagram socket that will participate in delivering the service bound to the specified service.
 They do not have separate listening and accepting sockets.
 Accordingly, do not configure UDP services as nowait.
 This causes a race condition by which the inetd program selects on the socket and the server program reads from the socket.
 Many server programs will be forked, and performance will be severely compromised.
 Connection-oriented services such as TCP stream services can be designed to be either wait or nowait status.

 The user ID under which the server should run.
 This allows servers to run with access privileges other than those for root.